mikekestemont/mikekestemont.github.io/media/index.md

 * An informative [blog post](http://www.neerlandistiek.nl/2016/05/toevallig-op-petrus-datheen-stuiten/) on neerlandistiek.nl.

 An accessible [book](http://en.mip-arc-nl.aup.nl/books/9789462985124-van-wie-is-het-wilhelmus.html) on this topic has been published by Amsterdam University Press.

+## DBNL
+In 2019, I featured in a nice little video clip in which I explain what I like about the DBNL or *Digital Library for Dutch Literature* [("Digitale bibliotheek voor de Nederlandse letteren")](https://dbnl.org) (Dutch audio; Dutch subtitles).
+This happened at the occasion of the DBNL's 20th anniversary.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/t1CwpPSXA7I" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Media coverage